on the 74th anniversary of the nuclear destruction of Hiroshima

 6:30-7:30 p.m.
 STUDENT PANEL/PERFORMANCE

-of the outstanding role of the late founder of the Hofstra Cultural Center.
+THE IDEALS AND REALITIES OF THE UNIVERSAL DECLARATION OF HUMAN RIGHTS *Awarded the Joseph G. Astman Distinguished Symposium Scholar, Hofstra University.
+The award was established in 1985 in recognition of the outstanding role of the late founder of the Hofstra Cultural Center.
 Dr. Astman was a humanist, a cultural comparatist, and and international scholar.

 The event is FREE and open to the public.
 For more information, call the Hofstra Cultural Center at 516-463-5669 or visit hofstra.edu/culture; the Center for Civic Engagement and the Institute of Peace at hofstra.edu/cce.
 Join the #HofstraVotes